 Volga Germans — a Germanic people that settled in Russia in the 1760s at the invitation of Catherine II.
 Empress believed that their tendency for order and diligence would help to raise the level of agriculture in the country.
 The Germans lived in closed communities, preserving their customs and language, the villages were given German names.
 They settled in the Volga region and by the mid-19th century the village Mühlberg (now village Scherbatovka) could be called prosperous and economically developed.
 This state of affairs lasted until the outbreak of World War II.

 In 1941, Stalin issued a decree that the Volga Germans were recognized as «dangerous by the ethnicity» and were subject to immediate deportation to Siberia.
 Grandfather, his parents, his younger brother and sister were sent to a village in Omsk region.
-Later both parents got imprisoned where they died of starvation, and all three children were sent to orphanages.
+After that, like many other Volga Germans, parents were sent to labour camps, where they were forced to hard labour without any rights or freedoms.
+They didn’t return home because both died there.
 The younger brother was a baby and was sent to a different orphanage for babies.
 Soon, grandad’s younger sister died in the orphanage.
 So, at the age of 8, my grandfather was left alone in a big country surrounded by people who were not at all happy with him.

 He was cruelly punished for German speech; he did not know the Russian language.
 Of course, he had no choice but to learn Russian and forget German forever as the source of the greatest pain.
 At 18, my grandfather went to serve in the Soviet army keeping his last name Bauer contrary to all recommendations.
 We do not know what it was like for him in the army of post-war Russia with a German surname — he never talked about it.
 Just like he never talked about his life in the orphanage.
 His patronymic name in all the documents was however changed from Friedrichovich to Fedorovich.